n8n-io/n8n-docs/docs/integrations/builtin/rate-limits.md

 To check the rate limits for the service you're using, refer to the API documentation for the service.

-## Handle rate limits for app nodes
+## Handle rate limits for integrations

 There are two ways to handle rate limits in n8n's integrations: using the Retry On Fail setting, or using a combination of the [Loop Over Items](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/) and [Wait](/integrations/builtin/core-nodes/n8n-nodes-base.wait/) nodes: